 If you decide that you don't need to appoint a DPO because you don't meet the ICO criteria, it's a good idea to record this decision to help demonstrate compliance with the accountability principle.

-ICO data sharing list UK Youth - Safe Spaces example information sharing and confidentiality
+- \rightarrow Do I need a DPO?
+(ICO) - → UK Youth Safe Spaces example information sharing and confidentiality

 Your Data Protection Policy has a section covering DPO, responsibilities and covers the following: